BetweenOurWorlds/ontology/README.md

 ## Contributions
 Contributions are welcome, and bug reports or pull requests are always helpful.
-If you want to see semantic changes to the ontology, it's best to contact us first.
+However, if you want to see semantic changes to the ontology, it's best to contact us first.

 ## License
 MIT &copy; Between Our Worlds